vijaykrishna123/React_Interview-Q-A/README.md

 6. What is state management?
 Redux "connect" is used for statemanagement.
 It is container.bills, academic degree.

 7. Context API?
-Central Storage
+Central Storage.
+Inbuilt library in react.

 8. Redux?
 Actions, reducers, types.
 Debugging things is easy.